Skip to main content

 Online coursework:

-Approximately 9 hours over 3-weeks (on your own, prior to the in-person training).
+Approximately 10 hours across 3-weeks (on your own, with weekly assignment deadlines prior to the in-person workshop); reliable internet connection and computer required.

 In-person training:

-Two days of in-person training at Gold Head Branch State Park in Keystone Heights, FL.
+Two days of in-person training at Mike Roess Gold Head Branch State Park in Keystone Heights, FL.

 $325 (does not include lodging)